plusjade/nilclass.com/README.md

 The content also provides instructions for _overlays_.
 Overlays typically consist of various ways to highlight existing diagram paths and nodes.
 Overlays are considered content in this respect and not part of the actual diagram structure, so that's why they are specified in the content file.

-Note that content does not necessarily map 1 to 1 with diagram steps.
+Note that content does not necessarily map 1 to 1 with diagram states.
 This is because not all _content steps_ need to change _diagram states_.
 Sometimes content steps will simply highlight or focus on different items or paths of the same diagram state.
-Therefore, each content step specifies which diagram step it is referring to via `diagramStep`.
+Therefore, each content step specifies which diagram state it is referring to via `diagramState`.

 Please study existing content files to get a feel for the API.
 Edit an existing course to see how things change, then try creating your own course!